Scientist, Author, Speaker

 in biology at atomic levels.
 The scientific articles on these topics can be accessed

 from the Publications link below.

 Provided training and conducted courses on current topics such as Protein electrostatics and thermodynamics of protein structure, function and interactions.

-"Until recently I researched in the fields of biophysics, basically on how the laws of physics are implemented in biological systems toward understanding molecular processes in atomic details.
-After coming across of how beautifully mathematics and physics lead us to the ultimate reality I realized that there is nothing else I can do than to learn more about the intricacies of the all-encompassing universe from the perspectives that the physical sciences offer."
+"Until recently I researched in the fields of biophysics, basically on how the laws of physics implement in biological systems toward understanding molecular processes in atomic details.
+After coming across of how beautifully mathematics and physics lead us to the ultimate fabric of reality I realized that there is nothing else I can do than to learn more about the intricacies of the all-encompassing universe from the perspectives that the physical sciences offer."

 Copyright @ 2016 by Neeti Sinha.
 All rights reserved.